Haemophilia: Scientific discovery

 The excessive bleeding was known to ancient people.
 The Talmud instructs that a boy must not be circumcised if he had two brothers who died due to complications arising from their circumcisions, and Maimonides says that this excluded paternal half-brothers.
-This may have been due to a concern about hemophilia.
-The first medical professional to describe the disease was Arab surgeon Al-Zahrawi, also known as Abulcasis.
-In the tenth century he described families whose males died of bleeding after only minor traumas.
-While many other such descriptive and practical references to the disease appear throughout historical writings, scientific analysis did not begin until the start of the nineteenth century.
+This may have been due to a concern about haemophilia.
+The tenth-century Arab surgeon Al-Zahrawi noted cases of excessive bleeding among men in a village.
+Several similar references to the disease later known as haemophilia appear throughout historical writings, though no term for inherited abnormal bleeding tendencies existed until the nineteenth century.

 In 1803, John Conrad Otto, a Philadelphian physician, wrote an account about "a hemorrhagic disposition existing in certain families" in which he called the affected males "bleeders".
 He recognised that the disorder was hereditary and that it affected mostly males and was passed down by healthy females.
 His paper was the second paper to describe important characteristics of an X-linked genetic disorder (the first paper being a description of colour blindness by John Dalton who studied his own family).
 Otto was able to trace the disease back to a woman who settled near Plymouth, New Hampshire, in 1720.
-The idea that affected males could pass the trait onto their unaffected daughters was not described until 1813 when John F. Hay, published an account in The New England Journal of Medicine.
+The idea that affected males could pass the trait onto their unaffected daughters was not described until 1813 when John F. Hay published an account in The New England Journal of Medicine.

 In 1924, a Finnish doctor discovered a hereditary bleeding disorder similar to haemophilia localised in Åland, southwest of Finland.
 This bleeding disorder is called "Von Willebrand Disease".

 The term "haemophilia" is derived from the term "haemorrhaphilia" which was used in a description of the condition written by Friedrich Hopff in 1828, while he was a student at the University of Zurich.
-In 1937, Patek and Taylor, two doctors from Harvard, discovered anti-haemophilic globulin.
-In 1947, Pavlosky, a doctor from Buenos Aires, found haemophilia A and haemophilia B to be separate diseases by doing a lab test.
+In 1937, Patek and Taylor, two doctors from Harvard University, discovered anti-haemophilic globulin.
+In 1947, Alfredo Pavlovsky, a doctor from Buenos Aires, found haemophilia A and haemophilia B to be separate diseases by doing a lab test.
 This test was done by transferring the blood of one haemophiliac to another haemophiliac.
 The fact that this corrected the clotting problem showed that there was more than one form of haemophilia.